Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 mMyValue = getIntent().getBooleanExtra(MY_EXTRA_VALUE, false);
 ````

-The ActivityManager will then check the package's manifest for a declaration with the same name as the specified Class.
-If no declaration is found, it will respond with a ActivityNotFoundException.
-We call `Activity.getIntent()` to return the intent that started this activity and `public boolean getBooleanExtra(String name, boolean defaultValue)` to pull the information out of the intent.
+With the above code, the `ActivityManager` will check the package's manifest for a declaration with the same name as the specified class.
+If no declaration is found, it will respond with a `ActivityNotFoundException`.
+We call `Activity.getIntent()` to return the intent that started this activity and `getBooleanExtra(String name, boolean defaultValue)` to pull the information out of the intent.
 It is also important to note that we should define keys for extras on the activities that retrieve and use them, we do this with `public static final String MY_EXTRA_VALUE = "net.ShawnKlein.testapp";`.

-The above example is a an _explicit intent_, when an activity wants to start an activity in another application, it would be considered and _implicit intent_.

-For our child activity to return data back to our main activity, we will use `public void startActivityForResult(Intent intent, int requestCode)` instead of `startActivity(i)` and `protected void onActivityResult(int requestCode, int resultCode, Intent data)` to actually retrive the returning data.
-The Child activity will use `public final void setResult(int resultCode)` or `public final void setResult(int resultCode, Intent data)`, if no result code is set, and the parent expects a return, the OS will send RESULT_CANCELED as the `resultCode`.
+For our child activity to return data back to our main activity, we will use `startActivityForResult(Intent intent, int requestCode)` instead of `startActivity(i)` and `onActivityResult(int requestCode, int resultCode, Intent data)` to actually retrive the returning data.
+The Child activity will use `setResult(int resultCode)` or `setResult(int resultCode, Intent data)`, if no result code is set, and the parent expects a return, the OS will send `RESULT_CANCELED` as the `resultCode`.

 ````java
 // SideActivity.java